trinodb/trino/docs/src/main/sphinx/functions/logical.rst

 ``NOT``  True if the value is false   NOT a
 ======== ============================ =======

-Effect of NULL on Logical Operators
+Effect of NULL on logical operators
 -----------------------------------

 The result of an ``AND`` comparison may be ``NULL`` if one or both